 Another aspect of Genie+ is the ability to use photopass lenses.
 Once again, I am frustrated with the terminology Disney chooses to use here because they include the word “photopass” – but you don’t get photopass with this.
 Basically these are filters that are “augmented reality” and will show 3D looking images of Mickey and other Disney characters in your photos.
 My understanding is that if you have Genie+ you have access to these photo lenses whether or not you have Memory Maker.

 To be clear, at Disney World Genie+ does NOT include Memory Maker for the day, so if you want any of your other photopass photos you’d still need to pay for that.
 (Not to be confused with Disneyland, where your photopass photos are included with Genie+).

 Disney is again advertising this as an “immersive experience” that will allow you to learn behind the scenes info about attractions or lands that you’re in through an audio experience.
-There’s been very little information on this so far so I’ll share more once we know a bit more about what it entails.

 - Cost: Dependent on season and attraction

 - Reserve a time to ride select individual attractions